Complete Guide To Ant Keeping

 After this long list of convincing reasons, I’m pretty sure you can’t wait to start growing your own ant colony all by yourself!

-Now that you know what ant keeping is, and all the reasons to love this hobby, we can jump to the most important part of this guide!
-Finding the first member of your future ant empire, the queen ant!
+Now that you know what ant keeping is and all the reasons to love this hobby, we can jump to the most important part of this guide: Finding the first member of your future ant empire, the queen ant!

 How To Catch A Queen Ant

-As you probably already know, she is the most important component of an ant colony, and in order to start our own little ant empire, we first need to get our hands on a newly mated queen ant!
+As you probably already know, she is the most important component of an ant colony, and to start our own little ant empire, we first need to get our hands on a newly mated queen ant!

 If you are not on a budget and don’t mind spending some money on this amazing hobby called ant keeping, maybe buying a queen online would be the better option for you.
 In this other guide, I explain where you can find queen ants for sale online!